Tasmanian Devil Trout Spin Lure – the most popular with anglers and trout

 Use the small 7g version when harling or trolling in clear shallow water or on a clear day when nothing else seems to be working on easily spooked fish.
 I have rarely seen a big size 26g model in New Zealand and have only seen it used for deep trolling.
 The 13.5g is far and away the most popular size sold in New Zealand for both trolling and spin fishing.

-There is also the Dual Depth 20g Tassie Devil that is a relative newcomer to the lineup.
+There is also the Dual Depth 20g Tassie Devil which is a relative newcomer to the lineup.
 It has got to be good when a bit more depth is needed and you don’t have a downrigger.
 It is also a good choice to try when spin fishing and you want extra depth.
 When spin fishing from the shoreline of a deeper lake, with the Dual Depth model, let the lure sink down for a good 20 seconds or more after casting before you commence winding.
 The Dual Depth Tassie is a good lure in this situation because the extra lure weight also aids casting distance and sink rate.
 Don’t forget to wind slowly so the lure doesn’t rise too quickly to the surface.

 I recommend that you replace the through wire supplied with your Tasmanian Devil by running your line straight through the lure and tying it to a swivel, or straight to the hook.
 If there is a danger that the eye of the treble will get stuck in the end of the lure it is best to thread a plastic bead on first before tying on the hook.